Advanced Settings

 target SNR

 value.
-PHD2 will reject frames when SNR drops below 3.0.
+PHD2 will always reject frames when SNR drops below 3.0.
 The default

 the SNR to

-go below 3.0 but a higher value is desirable.
+go below 3.0 - but double-digit values are recommended.
 As mentioned in the 'Basic Use' section, SNR is

 similar but not identical to the signal-to-noise ratio used in